 We are so grateful to our generous business sponsors!
-The Arizona Lottery Gives Back Sponsorship is contributing $50,000 towards our construction and tank installation costs.
+The Arizona Lottery Gives Back Sponsorship contributed $50,000 towards our construction and tank installation costs.
 Tucson Electric Power committed a $25,000 matching gift.
 Net Zero Solar is generously donating solar panels and installation for the Learning Center and Pioneer Water Tanks is donating a 5,000-gallon steel tank!

 Timeline of completed projects

 - Property gifted from the estate of Marguerite Fisher, March 2012, neighboring property purchased with lead donation, March 2013